Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Performance and Limitations

 \subsection{Limitations and Future Developments}

-SE+BSF4DM is designed to be accessible and follows the logical structure of micrOMEGAs, ensuring ease of use.
-However, several avenues for future improvement and current limitations should be discussed:
+\texttt{SE+BSF4DM} is designed to be accessible and follows the logical structure of \texttt{micrOMEGAs}, ensuring ease of use.

-\textbf{Extension to conversion-driven freeze-out and Super-WIMP}: The most significant potential improvement concerns the treatment of conversion-driven freeze-out (coscattering) regimes of parameter space \cite{Garny:2017rxs, DAgnolo:2017dbv}, which exhibit a very small $t$-channel coupling $\lambda$ ($\mathcal{O}(10^{-9} - 10^{-7})$), spoiling chemical equilibrium in the dark sector. \\ The SE and BSF improved annihilation rates are implemented assuming chemical equilibrium and the standard coannihilation scenario to hold, where excited states provide only subleading corrections.
-However, as demonstrated, excited states play a pivotal role in conversion-driven freeze-out \cite{Garny:2021qsr} and in the Super-WIMP scenario \cite{Binder:2023ckj}. \\ The implementation of this functionality is conceptually straightforward within our framework and would leverage micrOMEGAs' existing formalism for N-component dark matter \cite{Alguero:2023zol}.
-This extension would merely require the future availability of a \texttt{darkOmegaNExt} function, which would unify the features of the currently available functions \texttt{darkOmegaN} and \texttt{darkOmegaExt}.
-We are in contact with the micrOMEGAs developers, and this will be the focus of a follow-up work. \\ Once available, combining \texttt{darkOmegaNExt} with SE+BSF4DM would enable automated relic density predictions in this regime, which is also experimentally interesting for long-lived particle searches at colliders \cite{Arina:2025zpi}.
+The most significant potential improvement concerns the treatment of conversion-driven freeze-out (coscattering) regimes of parameter space \cite{Garny:2017rxs, DAgnolo:2017dbv}, which exhibit a very small $t$-channel coupling $\lambda$ ($\mathcal{O}(10^{-9} - 10^{-7})$), spoiling chemical equilibrium in the dark sector. \\ The SE and BSF improved annihilation rates are implemented assuming chemical equilibrium and the standard coannihilation scenario to hold, where excited states provide only subleading corrections.
+However, as demonstrated, excited states play a pivotal role in conversion-driven freeze-out \cite{Garny:2021qsr} and in the Super-WIMP scenario \cite{Binder:2023ckj}. \\ The implementation of this functionality is conceptually straightforward within our framework and would leverage \texttt{micrOMEGAs}' existing formalism for N-component dark matter \cite{Alguero:2023zol}, which can also be used to solve the dark matter time evolution in a scenario of conversion-driven freeze-out.
+This would merely require the future availability of a \texttt{darkOmegaNExt} function, which would extend the features of the currently available function \texttt{darkOmegaN}, which is an already available routine for multi-component dark matter models, by allowing to supplement it by an external thermally averaged cross section.
+We have been in contact with the \texttt{micrOMEGAs} developers and encourage its addition to \texttt{micrOMEGAs}. \\ Once available, combining \texttt{darkOmegaNExt} with \texttt{SE+BSF4DM} would enable automated relic density predictions in this regime, which is also experimentally interesting for long-lived particle searches at colliders \cite{Arina:2025zpi}.

-\textbf{Numerical optimization of the `Full Matrix' solution}: We currently use micrOMEGAs' internal mass diagonalization routine \texttt{rDiagonalA} for computing $M^{-1}$ in Eq.~\eqref{eq:BSF_master_equation}, specifically by diagonalizing $M \rightarrow U^\dagger M_D U$ and computing its inverse via $M^{-1} = U M_D^{-1} U^\dagger$.
-The matrix inversion represents the most computationally intensive part of this solution method at the moment.